Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 alluxio.worker.block.heartbeat.interval=60s
 alluxio.worker.filesystem.heartbeat.interval=60s
 ```
-The first one controls the heartbeat intervals for block service in Alluxio and the second one for
+`alluxio.worker.block.heartbeat.interval` controls the heartbeat intervals for block service in Alluxio and
-filesystem service.
+`alluxio.worker.filesystem.heartbeat.interval` for filesystem service.
 Again, increase the interval to reduce the number of heartbeat checks.

 ### Keepalive Time and Timeout

-Alluxio worker is configured to check the health of connected clients by sending keepalive pings.
+Alluxio workers are configured to check the health of connected clients by sending keepalive pings.
 This is controlled by the following properties
 ```properties
 alluxio.worker.network.keepalive.time=30s
 alluxio.worker.network.keepalive.timeout=30s
 ```
-The first one controls the maximum wait time since a client sent the last message before worker issues a
+`alluxio.worker.network.keepalive.time` controls the maximum wait time since a client sent the last message before
-keepalive request.
-The second one controls the maximum wait time after a keepalive request is sent before
+worker issues a keepalive request. `alluxio.worker.network.keepalive.timeout` controls the maximum wait time after a
-the worker determines the client is no longer alive and closes the connection.
+keepalive request is sent before the worker determines the client is no longer alive and closes the connection.

 ## Alluxio Client Configuration